torvalds/linux/Documentation/gpu/amdgpu/debugfs.rst

 -------------------

 Provides an interface to set an error code on the dma fences associated with ring <name>.
-The error code specified is propogated to all fences associated with the ring.
+The error code specified is propagated to all fences associated with the ring.
 Use this to inject a fence error into a ring.

 amdgpu_pm_info